Broughton, Cambridgeshire: History

 Broughton was listed in the Domesday Book in the Hundred of Hurstingstone in Huntingdonshire; the name of the settlement was written as Broctone and Broctune in the Domesday Book.
 In 1086 there was just one manor at Broughton; the annual rent paid to the lord of the manor in 1066 had been £9 and the rent had increased to £10 in 1086.

-The Domesday Book does not explicitly detail the population of a place but it records that there was 31 households at Broughton.
+The Domesday Book does not explicitly detail the population of a place but it records that there were 31 households at Broughton.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Broughton in 1086 is that it was within the range of 108 and 155 people.

 The Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
 In different parts of the country, these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
 By 1086, the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed as £1 for tax purposes.
 The survey records that there was 14 ploughlands at Broughton in 1086 and that there was the capacity for a further 2 ploughlands.
 In addition to the arable land, there was 10 acre of meadows and 60 acre of woodland and a water mill at Broughton.

 The tax assessment in the Domesday Book was known as geld or danegeld and was a type of land-tax based on the hide or ploughland.
 It was originally a way of collecting a tribute to pay off the Danes when they attacked England, and was only levied when necessary.
 Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130, the geld was being collected annually.
 Having determined the value of a manor's land and other assets, a tax of so many shillings and pence per pound of value would be levied on the land holder.
 While this was typically two shillings in the pound the amount did vary; for example, in 1084 it was as high as six shillings in the pound.
 For the manor at Broughton the total tax assessed was 9 geld.

 By 1086 there was already a church and a priest at Broughton.